-In addition to teaching Latin and coordinating the Latin curriculum at KSU, Dr. Gregory Ewing is the District Administrator and Supervisor for Foreign Language and ESOL Programs for the Cobb County School District.
-He taught Latin, Italian, English, and ESOL at the high school level for 16 years and has 28 years of service in the Cobb County School District.
-He continues to teach Linguistics, Culture and Methods courses for the ESOL endorsement for Cobb educators as well as serve as an Advisory Board Member for both the Inclusive Education Department (TESOL) and the Foreign Language Department.
+In addition to teaching Latin and coordinating the Latin curriculum at KSU, Dr. Gregory Ewing is the Chief Accountability and Research Officer for the Cobb County School District.
+Previously, he was the district administrator for foreign languages and ESOL for 13 years.
+He taught Latin, Italian, English, and ESOL at the high school level for 16 years and has 29 years of service in the Cobb County School District.
+He continues to teach Linguistics, Culture, and Methods courses for the ESOL endorsement for Cobb educators as well as serve as an Advisory Board Member for both the Inclusive Education Department (TESOL) and the Foreign Language Department.

 Dr. Ewing holds the B.A. degree in Classics, the M.S. degree in Latin and Educational Policy Studies (double major) and the Ed.D. degree in Counseling Psychology.
 He also completed language training and studies in Venice and Rome Italy as well as Guadalajara, Mexico.
 Dr. Ewing is a former student of the late Dr. Marion Leathers Kuntz, Regents, Research, and Fuller E. Calloway Distinguished Professor Emerita in Classics and European Renaissance Intellectual History.
 He completed research and studies with Dr. Kuntz in Rome and Venice in 1985 and 2000 respectfully.